WestMecCoding/Asteroid_Game/README.md

 # ASTEROID GAME PROJECT

+## step-10 branch

+We will make the asteroid "explode" when a bullet hits it and then randomly spawn around the screen.

+Then we will add more asteroids later.

+To add asteroids of various sizes that randomly float around the screen in your Asteroids JS canvas game, you could follow these steps:

+1. Create an Asteroid class: Start by creating a new class for the asteroids that will be floating around the screen.
+This class should have properties such as size, position, velocity, and rotation, and methods for updating and drawing the asteroid.

+2. Spawn asteroids randomly: In your AnimationLoop function, add logic to randomly spawn new asteroids at a random position on the canvas.
+You could use the Math.random() method to generate random numbers for the position, size, and velocity of the asteroids.
+To ensure that no more than 3 or 4 asteroids are on the screen at once, you could keep track of the number of active asteroids and limit the spawn rate accordingly.

+3. Update asteroid positions: In your AnimationLoop function, update the positions of the asteroids based on their velocity and rotation.
+You could also add logic to detect collisions between the asteroids and other objects such as the ship or bullets.

+4. Draw asteroids on the canvas: In your AnimationLoop function, draw the asteroids on the canvas using the appropriate size, position, and rotation.
+You could also add visual effects such as particle trails or explosions when the asteroids are destroyed.

+5. Resize the canvas: Finally, add logic to your resize function to update the positions and sizes of the asteroids when the canvas is resized.
+This could involve recalculating the positions and sizes based on the new canvas dimensions and ensuring that the asteroids remain within the bounds of the canvas.

 ## step-9 branch

 In this step we will slow down the ship with a clamp down mechanism using the pythagorean theorem.